olikaA/World-In-Apple-Laravel-Webshop/README.md

 All credits of used pictures are going to the uploader(s).

-Use of the website for commercial purposes is prohibited!
+Use of the website template for commercial purposes is prohibited!